fall 2024 admissions

 Pre-professional requirements specific to the nursing major include:

-- 3 credits of social and behavioral science with prefix of PSY, SOP or SYG
+- 3 credits of social and behavioral science with a prefix of PSY, SOP or SYG

-- 3 credits of physical or biological sciences with prefix of BSC, CHM or PHY
+- 3 credits of physical or biological sciences with a prefix of BSC, CHM, or PHY

-- Anatomy & Physiology One: 4 Credits (including a lab component)
+- 4 credits of Anatomy & Physiology 1 (including a lab component)

-- Anatomy & Physiology Two: 4 Credits (including a lab component)
+- 4 credits of Anatomy & Physiology 2 (including a lab component)

-- Microbiology: 4 Credits (including a lab component)
+- 4 credits of Microbiology (including a lab component)

-- Human Growth and Development or Developmental Psychology: 3 Credits
+- 3 credits of Human Growth and Development or Developmental Psychology

 Minimally, the following criteria must be met: